NSLab-CUK/NSLab-CUK.github.io/_pages/4-archive.md

 ##### Apr 24th, 2023
 {:.no_toc}

-* NS Lab@CUK released a novel graph representation learning framework, [Connector](https://github.com/NSLab-CUK/Connector), which is developed in Python using the PyTorch library.
+* NS Lab @ CUK released a novel graph representation learning framework, [Connector](https://github.com/NSLab-CUK/Connector), which is developed in Python using the PyTorch library.
 Connector Ver.
 0.5 is a test release that will be further developed to enable researchers from different fields to apply graph representation learning models to their research.
 Connector is available at:
   * [![GitHub](https://img.shields.io/badge/GitHub-Data%20&%20Code-9B9B9B?style=flat-square&logo=GitHub)](https://github.com/NSLab-CUK/Connector)
   * [![arXiv](https://img.shields.io/badge/arXiv-2304.13195-b31b1b?style=flat-square)](https://arxiv.org/abs/2304.13195)